Hyphenated American: Hyphenated Americanism, 1890–1920

-A prime example of this criticism, which argued that there is no contradiction between preserving ancestral heritage languages and American patriotism may be seen in Bishop John Joseph Frederick Otto Zardetti's September 21, 1892, "Sermon on the Mother and the Bride", which is a defence of German-Americans desire to preserve their ancestral culture and to continue speaking the German language in the United States, against both the English only movement and accusations of being Hyphenated Americans.
+A prime example of this criticism, which argued that there is no contradiction between preserving ancestral heritage languages and American patriotism may be seen in Bishop John Joseph Frederick Otto Zardetti's September 21, 1892, "Sermon on the Mother and the Bride", which is a defence of German-Americans desire to preserve their ancestral culture and to continue speaking the German language in the United States, against both the English-only movement and accusations of being Hyphenated Americans.

-Zardetti's argument is further supported and strengthened by the fact that Francis Scott Key's lyrics to the U.S. national anthem, "The Star-Spangled Banner", have seen multiple literary translations into immigrant languages that are able to be successfully sung to the same melody.
+Zardetti's argument is further supported and strengthened by the fact that Francis Scott Key's lyrics to the US national anthem, "The Star-Spangled Banner", have seen multiple literary translations into immigrant languages that are able to be successfully sung to the same melody.
 In 1861, very likely to help encourage German-American military service in the Union Army and the Navy during the American Civil War, the lyrics were translated into the German language in the United States and widely circulated in pamphlet form.
 The Library of Congress also has record of a Spanish-language version from 1919.
 It has since been translated into Hebrew and Yiddish by Jewish immigrants, Latin American Spanish (with one version popularized during immigration reform protests in 2006), Louisiana French by the Cajun people, the Irish language, and Scottish Gaelic.

-Furthermore, in a letter published on July 16, 1916, in the Minneapolis Journal, Edward Goldbeck, a member of Minnesota's traditionally large German-American community, sarcastically announced that his people would, "abandon the hyphen", as soon as Anglo-Americans did so.
+Furthermore, in a letter published on July 16, 1916, in the Minneapolis Journal, Edward Goldbeck, a member of Minnesota's traditionally large German American community, sarcastically announced that his people would, "abandon the hyphen", as soon as Anglo-Americans did so.
 Meanwhile, he argued, "Let the exodus of Anglo-Americans start at once!
 Let all those people go who think that America is a new England!"